Ocado wins new customer in Spain as pandemic drives online grocery

-LONDON, July 6 (Reuters) - British online grocer and technology group Ocado (OCDO.L) said it had signed a new deal to develop Alcampo's online business in Spain, as the pandemic continues to drive the shift to online grocery buying and helpedboost revenues in its home market.
+LONDON (Reuters) -British online grocer and technology group Ocado said it had signed a new deal to develop Alcampo’s online business in Spain, as the pandemic continues to drive the shift to online grocery buying and helped boost revenues in its home market.

 For its first half, which covered the 26 weeks to May 30, Ocado posted a 20% rise in retail revenue to 1.2 billion pounds.
-Lockdowns in Britain during the period drew new customers to its joint venture with Marks & Spencer (MKS.L).
+Lockdowns in Britain during the period drew new customers to its joint venture with Marks & Spencer.

 Ocado says that the pandemic has resulted in a permanent shift to online grocery shopping, helping boost demand for its technology offering with retailers around the world.